 A colourful city marked in history by the British Colonial period, Pyin Oo Lwin belongs to the division of Mandalay, Central Myanmar.
-Seemingly one of the only places to be described as uncharacteristically Myanmar, its clear to see that the layout draws a lot of influence from British architecture set in the mid 1900s.
-Described as one of the only places in Myanmar to have seen the least amount of pagodas, it has since acted on the deviating infrastructure that had been left behind and developed into a place for tourism!
+Seemingly one of the only places described as uncharacteristically Myanmar, it's clear to see that the layout draws a lot of influence from British architecture in the mid 1900s.
+Described as one of the only places in Myanmar to have seenthe least amount of pagodas, it has since acted on the deviating infrastructure that was left behind and developed into a place for tourism!

-The climate is a pleasant change from the usual tropical, warm Myanmar!
-Located some 1070 metres above sea level, it could reach points as low as 10 degrees during the seasonal period of December but is characteristically cool all throughout the year.
+The climate is a pleasant change from the usual tropics of Myanmar!
+Located some 1070 metres above sea level, it could reach numbers as low as 10 degrees during the seasonal period of December but is characteristically cool all throughout the year.
 A top contender for harsh summer escapes in S.E.A 😎

-A signature of the town is to provide transportation services on a real-life Victorian style carriage 🐴 Just to witness it in the flesh, the way the horses and its master synchronise every movement is the most natural thing!
+A signature feature of the town is its transportation services on a real-life Victorian style carriage 🐴When you're witnessing the synchronisation between the master and the horses, you can't help but feel like it is the most natural thing!

 P.S.
 Searching for the most magical winter wonderland holiday?
 Check out other places in the world to visit this season!

 These cooler parts of S.E.A brings with it not only the comfort of a colder climate, but also an almost out of region experience!
 Belonging to an exclusive minority of a specific country and a unique cultural lifestyle, certain things are truly a marvel to the rest of the world: one of akind seasonal festivals, harvest, architecture and its population.